cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/03-Running-CCPP-SCM.md

 The run script’s options are described below where option abbreviations are included in brackets.

 * --case [-c]
+.
--[] This or the --multirun option are the minimum required arguments.
+>This or the --multirun option are the minimum required arguments.
 The case should correspond to the name of a case in ../etc/case_config (without the .nml extension).

-• - -suite [-s]
+>
+* --suite [-s]
+>

-  – The suite should correspond to the name of a suite in ../ccpp/suites (without the .xml) extension that was supplied in the cmake or ccpp_prebuild step.
+>The suite should correspond to the name of a suite in ../ccpp/suites (without the .xml) extension that was supplied in the cmake or ccpp_prebuild step.
+>
 • - -namelist [-n]
   –The namelist should correspond to the name of a file in ../ccpp/physics_namelists (WITH the .nml extension).
 If this argument is omitted, the default namelist for the given suite in ../src/suite_info.py will be used.